Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Cave Story
 Instructions: Cave Story files are already included and ready to go.
 Just start Cave Story from Ports in emulationstation menu.

+### Commander Genius (Commander Keen)
+Instructions: Load your keen folders into the /roms/ports/cgenius/games folder.
+As an example, the shareware version of Commander Keen 1 is included and is named Keen.
+Then just start Commander Genius from Ports in emulationstation menu.

 ### DevilutionX (Diablo 1)
 Instructions: Copy diabdat.mpq from your CD or GoG installation (or extract it from the GoG installer) into /roms/ports/devilution folder; **make sure diabdat.mpq is all lowercase!**.  **Do not delete the gamecontrollerdb.txt file in the /roms/ports/devilution folder or there will be no controller support in the game!**  For controls, see [here](https://github.com/diasurgical/devilutionX#controller-support)